G-R3/ytp-search/README.md

-You ever just randomly remember the name of some video you wanted to watch or rewatch?
-Then you go find the 500+ video playlist you saved it to and realize you’ll have to scroll for minutes to find it because YouTube still doesn't have playlist search?
-No?
-Just me?
+I randomly remember the name of some youtube video I remember saving to one of my playlists.
+Excited to rewatch the BANGER video, i go to my 500+ video playlist only to realize youtube does not have a playlist search feature.....

+so instead of scrolling for 5 minutes, I spent about 6 days building this tool to search my playlist instead.